-We also offer general purpose co-branded credit cards that do not function as private label credit cards.
+We also offer general purpose co-branded credit cards that do not function as private label credit cards, as well as, in limited circumstances, a Synchrony-branded general purpose credit card.

 Credit extended under our Dual Cards and general purpose co-branded credit cards typically is extended on standard terms only.
-Dual Cards and general purpose co-branded credit cards are primarily offered through our Retail Card platform.
-At December 31, 2018, we offered Dual Card or general purpose co-branded credit cards through 21 of our 28 ongoing Retail Card programs, of which the majority are Dual Cards.
+Dual Cards and general purpose co-branded credit cards are offered across all of our sales platforms.
+At December 31, 2019, we offered either Dual Cards or general purpose co-branded credit cards through 22 ongoing partners and our CareCredit Dual Card, of which the majority are Dual Cards.
 We expect to continue to increase the number of partner programs that offer Dual Cards or general purpose co-branded credit cards and seek to increase the portion of our loan receivables attributable to these products.